orangejuice/blog/data/activity/movie-破碎人生-2015/record.en.md

   subtitle: 2015 / USA / Drama / Jean-Marc Vallée / Jake Gyllenhaal, Naomi Watts
 ---

-Via Twitter Dr.Wang.
-Two therapists urged me to watch this film, and I truly found it amazing after watching it tonight after dinner!
-'Demolition'.
-I strongly recommend it to you all~✨ Does it heal?
-Hmm... but it offers more sincerity and reality...
-'Everyone expresses pain in their unique way.'
+Via tw Dr.Wang Two psychologists have been urging me to watch this movie.
+Just finished it after dinner, and it's really, really, really great!
+"Demolition."
+Highly recommend it to everyone! ✨
+Is it healing?
+Hmm... but it's more about sincerity and authenticity...
+"Everyone shows pain in a unique way."